 9. Ask them how they feel about it

-It is normal for parents to react negatively when they find out about their son’s relationship.
+It is normal for parents to react negatively when they find out about their child’s romantic relationship.
 Getting used to something like this takes time.
 Ask them how they feel about your relationship.
 Be open to criticism.
 Tell them you understand that it can be a big deal and how overwhelming this can be and you are willing to wait it out.
 You can even share a few anecdotes about what happened to your girlfriend when she spoke to her parents.

-How they feel about it will help you understand the amount of effort that you and your girlfriend will need to put in to show them that she’s the right one for you.
+How they feel about it will help you understand the amount of effort that you and your girlfriend will need to put in to show them that she is the one for you.
 Take their criticism as pointers to work on so that you can change those negatives into positives.

 10. Don’t force them to accept it

-If your parents don’t react well to your relationship, don’t feel bad or get mad at them.
-You need to give them time to accept it.
-You need to understand that they don’t know your girlfriend like you do and letting someone else into their lives is a big step.
-Don’t force them to accept the relationship.
+If your parents don’t respond well to your new relationship, don’t feel bad or get mad at them.
+You need to give them a bit more time to accept it.
+You need to understand that they don’t know your girlfriend as you do and letting someone else into their lives is a big step.
+Don’t force them to accept it right away.
 Instead, arrange occasions for your girlfriend to meet your parents and get them to know her better.
-Once they know her, all their fears about the relationship will slowly start to diminish.
+Once they trust her, all their fears will slowly start to diminish.